dime-worldbank/googletraffic/README.md

 ### Raster from Polygon <a name="raster-from-polygon"></a>

 The above example showed querying traffic information for lower Manhattan.
-Here, we show querying traffic information for all of Manhattan using the same resolution (a `zoom` level of 16, where each pixel is about 2 meters long).
-Using the `gt_make_raster_from_polygon()`, we input a polygon of Manhattan.
-We still specify the `height` and `width`, which determines the height and width used for a single Google API query.
-Large `height` and `width` values will result in fewer Google queries, while smaller `height` and `width` values will require more queries to cover the same spatial area.
+Here, we show querying traffic information for all of Manhattan while still using a relatively high zoom level (that allows capturing traffic on smaller streets).
+The `gt_make_raster_from_polygon()` accepts a polygon as an input; if needed, multiple API queries are made to query traffic for the full polygon.
+We still specify the `height` and `width`, which determines the height and width used for a single  API query.
+Large `height` and `width` values will result in fewer Google queries, while smaller `height` and `width` values will require more queries to cover the same spatial area; traffic data will fail to render if too large of `height` and `width` values are set.

-In the below example, we use a `height` and `width` of 2000, which results in needing to make 14 Google API queries to cover all of Manhattan.
+In the below example, we use a `height` and `width` of 2000 and a `zoom` of 16, which results in needing to make 14 Google API queries to cover all of Manhattan.

 ```r
 ## Grab polygon of Manhattan